PelicanCult/pcResponsiveImages/README.md

 # pcResponsiveImages

 The Pelican Cult Responsive Images JQuery plugin is a lightweight responsive image loader.
-The plugin works by defining a set of breakpoints that coorespond to data-attributes added to the HTML elements on your page.
+The plugin works by defining a set of media queires that coorespond to data-attributes added to the HTML elements on your page.
 When you call the plugin on any container on the page, it will update all child elments that are identified with the supplied class name.

 ## Install
 To include the pcResponsiveImges plugin add the `pcResponsiveImages_1.0.min.js` file to your project and include the script before the closing `<\body>` tag and below the JQuery script tags.

+This plugin relies on <a href="http://caniuse.com/#feat=matchmedia">matchMedia</a>.
+For older browsers a matchMedia polyfill will be required.

 ## Basic Usage